kariebi/MERN-Auth-Template/README.md

 8. Click "Generate."

 9. Copy the generated app password.
-This is the value you'll use for the `APP_PASSWORD` in your `.env` file.
+This is the value you'll use for the `APP_PASSWORD` in your backend `.env` file.

 ### Running the Application